-- a Improve the quality and/or increase the size of current sites and valued habitat. - b Enhance connections between, or join up, sites and valued habitats. - c Create new sites and valued habitats. - d Reduce the pressures on wildlife by improving the wider environment
+- a: Improve the quality and/or increase the size of current sites and valued habitat. - b: Enhance connections between, or join up, sites and valued habitats. - c: Create new sites and valued habitats. - d: Reduce the pressures on wildlife by improving the wider environment

-New Development will, in particular, respect and enhance existing networks of priority habitat; facilitate migration and dispersal though the natural and built environment; and seek to reduce fragmentation of existing habitats.
+New Development will, in particular, respect protect and enhance international, national and local sites and existing networks of priority habitat valued habitats; facilitate migration and dispersal though the natural and built environment; and seek to reduce fragmentation of existing habitats.